-When a combination skin starts to dry out a little with age, many reach for rich anti-aging creams, but these can block the pores.
+When combination skin starts to dry out with age, many reach for rich anti-ageing creams, but these can block the pores.

-One client had very inconsistent skin with both oily and dry patches which was prone to the odd spot.
-We solved the problem by layering two light hydrating products (a serum and day/night gel) rather than one thick anti-aging one.
+One client had very inconsistent skin with both oily and dry patches, which was prone to the odd spot.
+We solved the problem by layering two light hydrating products (a serum and day/night gel) rather than one thick anti-ageing one.

 - Ten Years Younger in Ten Days: Controversial makeover show gets a makeover

 - Review of Cetaphil Daily Facial Cleanser